deepaakrajj/cicd-security-pipeline/README.md

 ![All pipeline stages passing after the fix](docs/screenshots/dependency-scan-after-fix.png)

-This is the enforcement mechanism working as designed: a real vulnerability was introduced, automatically caught before deployment, and the pipeline stayed red until it was actually fixed — not just logged and ignored.
+This is the enforcement mechanism working as designed: a real vulnerability was introduced, automatically caught before deployment and the pipeline stayed red until it was actually fixed.

 ---